mumoshu/node-detacher/README.md

   - Call `DeregisterInstancesFromLoadBalancer` API for the loadbalancer specified by `clb.node-detacher.variant.run/<load balancer name>` label
 - Set the node condition `NodeBeingDetached` to `True`, so that in the next loop we won't duplicate the work of de-registering the node

+### For DaemonSet Pods

+- On `Pod` resource change...
+- Is the pod managed by the target daemonset?
+  - No -> Exit this loop.
+- Detach the node the terminating pod is running
+  - (The same algorithm for nodes explained above)

 ## Requirements

 **IAM Permissions**: